Menstrual Cycle | Keto | Period | PMS | Best Foods | Worst Foods | Supplements

 Usually, changes in diet and weight can affect your hormone balance and menstrual cycle.
 Ketogenic diets affect your body differently depending on your current health status and lifestyle.

-Interestingly, studies suggest that ketogenic diets can help alleviate symptoms of premenstrual syndrome (PMS) rather than throwing your period entirely off track.
+Studies suggest ketogenic diets can help alleviate premenstrual syndrome (PMS) rather than throwing your period off track.

 Here’s how the keto diet affects your period and which foods benefit your well-being during which phase of the cycle.